TUM-I5/MolSim/README.md

 ### Optional Parameters

-- Execute `./MolSim --help` to get a detailed list of all parameters and their default values.
+- Execute `./MolSim --help` to get a detailed list of all options, parameters and their default values.